UOW logo

 Reflection-in-action involves thinking about an experience while it is happening, in order to adapt to changing circumstances and improve one's performance.
 Reflection-in-action is often triggered by surprise or an unexpected event.
 It is particularly useful in situations where there is uncertainty or ambiguity, as it allows individuals to respond to new information and adjust their actions in real-time.
 It involves being aware of one's own thought processes and decision-making, and actively engaging in a process of self-regulation and adjustment of actions to adapt to the situation.
 The term was coined through the work of Donald Schon (1983).

-Critical reflection is the critique of the presuppositions on which beliefs have been built and that leads to a transformation of perspective.
+Critical reflection is the critique of the presuppositions on which beliefs have been built, and that leads to a transformation of perspective.
 Critical reflection is distinguished as moving beyond reflection, to not only learn about the activity but also effect change in beliefs.
-Through critical reflection, learners challenge their thinking about an experience, event or project by questioning their approach, motivations and insights in an analytical manner.
+Through critical reflection, learners challenge their thinking about an experience, event, or project by questioning their approach, motivations, and insights analytically.

 Contact Learning, Teaching & Curriculum